 Extending MyBatis Dynamic SQL

-The library has been designed for extension from the very start of the design.
+The library has been designed for extension from the very beginning.
 We do not believe that the library covers all possible uses, and we wanted to make it possible to add functionality that suits the needs of different projects.

 This page details the main extension points of the library.